 Intermediate Recovery: How to Support Your Healing

-You may be able to return to the use of cosmetics and eye creams, but you should watch your eyes closely for signs of redness or irritation.
+You should be able to return to the use of cosmetics and eye creams, but you should watch your eyes closely for signs of redness or irritation.
 If you notice symptoms after using a product near your eyes, discontinue that use and contact your doctor.

 You will continue to meet with your doctor during this stage of your recovery, and you may have medications and eye drops to use to help keep your eye lubricated.
 Your doctor may have additional recommendations about activities you perform and how they might impact your eyes.